nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Are you a student financial advisor (FA) who finds it difficult to **manage client information**, and would like a software that could help to **keep track of meetings**?
 If so, LeadsForce might just be the app for you!

-LeadsForce is a client management software that helps entry-level and student financial advisors to effortlessly keep track of essential client information and meetings.
+LeadsForce is a client management software that helps entry-level and student financial advisors effortlessly keep track of essential client information and meetings.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).